-Additional time and process documents will be built into project operations to accommodate appropriate review and strategic alignment with project goals and amongst project partners.
+Expectations related to customer touchpoints will be more clearly outlined, and additional time and process documents will be built into project operations to accommodate appropriate review and strategic alignment with project goals and amongst project partners.

 Issues Identified: Not applicable at this time.